dreadwrr/Recentchanges/README.md

 ![Alt text](https://i.imgur.com/yNnttmU.png) <br><br>

 # Recentchanges
-3.0.3 saw Recentchanges, that was first made on windows, being overhauled with new features plus updates from <br>
+Can be used with system python or one step pyinstall build <br><br> 3.0.3 saw Recentchanges, that was first made on windows, being overhauled with new features plus updates from <br>
 recentchanges Qt linux <br><br>
 To enable ansi text in powershell try the following command <br>